-FORMAT UIS\$DELETE_COLOR_MAP_SEG cn ns_id

-RETURNS UIS\$DELETE_COLOR_MAP_SEG signals all errors; no condition values are returned.

-ARGUMENT cms_id

-VMS Usage: identifier type: longword (unsigned) access: read only mechanism: by reference

-Color map segment identifier.
-The cms_id argument is the address of a longword that uniquely identifies the color map segment to be deleted.
-See UIS\$CREATE_COLOR_MAP_SEG for more information about the cms_id argument.

-Color map segment deletion has no effect on the colors being mapped by the hardware color map.
+FORMAT UIS\$DELETE_COLOR_MAP_SEG cms_id RETURNS UIS\$DELETE_COLOR_MAP_SEG signals all errors; no condition values are returned.
+ARGUMENT cms_idVMS Usage: identifiertype:longword (unsigned)access:read onlymechanism:by referenceColor map segment identifier.
+The cms_id argument is the address of alongword that uniquely identifies the color map segment to be deleted.
+SeeUIS\$CREATE_COLOR_MAP_SEG for more information about the cms_idargument.
+DESCRIPTION Color map segment deletion has no effect on the colors being mapped by the hardware color map.
 The deletion of color map segments marks the corresponding entries as available for allocation.
 An attempt to delete an active color map segment, that is, a color map segment referenced by a virtual color map, signals an error.

-Use UIS\$DELETE_COLOR_MAP first to delete the virtual color map.
+NOTE: If you have already made a call to UIS\$DELETE_COLOR_MAP, the color map has been deleted.